Ngāti Awa

 Ngāti Awa is a Māori iwi (tribe) centred in the eastern Bay of Plenty Region of New Zealand.
 It is made of 22 hapū (subtribes), with 15,258 people claiming affiliation to the iwi in 2006.
 The Ngāti Awa people are primarily located in towns on the Rangitaiki Plain, including Whakatāne, Kawerau, Edgecumbe, Te Teko and Matatā.
 Two urban hapū also exist in Auckland (Ngāti Awa-ki-Tamaki) and Wellington (Ngāti Awa-ki-Poneke).

 History

 Carving representing Tihori, ancestor of the Māori tribe Ngāti Awa of Bay of Plenty, New Zealand.

 Early history

 Ngāti Awa traces its origins to the arrival of Māori settlers on the Mātaatua waka (canoe).
 The Mātaatua settlers established settlements in the Bay of Plenty and Northland.
 Initially, the tribe controlled a large area in Northland, but conflicts with other northern iwi resulted in a southward migration.
 One group eventually settled in the eastern Bay of Plenty, whose descendants would eventually found the iwi.

 Awanuiarangi II is recognised as the eponymous ancestor of Ngāti Awa.
 Awanuiarangi II was a chief descended from Toroa, captain of the Mātaatua.
 Descendants of Awanuiarangi II eventually formed their own iwi, Ngāti Awa, named after their ancestor.

 Tribal and land wars

+Ngāti Awa was frequently at war with neighbouring iwi, including those with similar ancestry.

+During the Musket Wars of about 1806-1845, Ngāti Awa played the part of both defender and aggressor.
+In 1818, Ngāti Awa protected Ngāti Pukeko (then an independent iwi but now a hapū of Ngāti Awa) from raid by Te Morenga and Korokoro of Ngāpuhi.
+Strategically withdrawing to the Urewera hills, the allies held out successfully at Okahukura pā until reinforcements arrived, ultimately driving off the raiders with heavy casualties.
+In an 1821-1822 raid, Pōmare and Te Wera Hauraki of Ngāpuhi returned to avenge this defeat.
+Ngāti Awa and Ngāti Pukeko initially tried to hold out in abandoned Tūhoe pā in Ruatoki, but after losing five of these pā the rangatira Te Mautaranui (who also descended from Tūhoe) led a wholesale evacuation that Ngāpuhi pursued nearly 70 kilometers to the south.
+Eventually, Te Mautaranui opened negotiations with Pōmare and secured not only peace for Ngāti Awa and Tūhoe, but Pōmare’s friendship as well.
+When the Tūhoe rangatira Te Rangiwaitatao was killed by Ngāti Kahungunu, Te Mautaranui was able to call upon Pōmare to join an 1824 retaliatory raid with Ngāti Whātua, Whakatōhea, Ngāti Maru, Ngāti Tamaterā, Ngāiterangi, Tūhoe, and Ngāti Awa against Ngāti Kahungunu’s Titirangi pā, which was successfully captured.
+When Te Mautaranui was treacherously killed by Tuakiaki of Ngāti Kahungunu in 1826, Ngāti Awa and Tūhoe called upon the help of Te Whatanui of Ngāti Raukawa and Pōmare and Te Wera of Ngāpuhi to attain revenge.
+The alliance successfully captured Pohaturoa and Waihau pā, slaughtering their inhabitants and killing Tuakiaki.